How To Comply With New EPA Refrigerant Venting And Leak Repair Regulations For Maryland Commercial Kitchens

 People Also Ask

-The EPA's leak repair requirements under Section 608 of the Clean Air Act mandate that commercial refrigeration systems containing 50 or more pounds of refrigerant must be repaired when a leak rate exceeds the applicable threshold.
-For high-pressure appliances like those using R-22 or R-404A, the threshold is a 30% annual leak rate.
-Once a leak is identified, owners have 30 days to complete repairs and a subsequent verification test showing the leak is fixed.
-If repairs cannot be completed within 30 days, a retrofit or retirement plan must be submitted.
-Pavel Refrigerant Services emphasizes that proper documentation of all leak rates, repair dates, and verification tests is critical for compliance, as failure to meet these deadlines can result in significant EPA fines.
+The EPA's leak repair requirements under Section 608 of the Clean Air Act mandate that commercial refrigeration systems containing 50 or more pounds of refrigerant must be repaired when a leak rate exceeds 35% annually.
+Owners must conduct a verification test within 30 days of repair to confirm the leak is fixed.
+If the system fails the test, additional repair attempts are required.
+For systems with a leak rate of 125% or more, a retrofit or retirement plan must be submitted within 30 days.
+Pavel Refrigerant Services emphasizes that proper documentation of all repairs and tests is critical for compliance.
+Failing to meet these deadlines can result in significant EPA penalties, so prompt action is essential for any system exceeding these thresholds.